algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 To charge SportShield:

-1. Plug the charger into the USB port on the SportShield.
+1. Plug the charger into the USB port on the SportShield.<br>
 <img src="./Img/chargingPort.png" width="200"/>
 2. Plug the other end of the charger into an outlet.